metarapi/fluid-sim-webgpu/README.md

 * **Rama C. Hoetzlein** — for GPU sorting logic used as a reference (https://github.com/ramakarl/fluids3)
 * **Emmanuel Roche** — for his WGSL prefix sum implementations and examples (https://github.com/roche-emmanuel/nervland_adventures)
 * **Robert Bridson** — for *Fluid Simulation for Computer Graphics*, which provided detailed theoretical background
+* **Mark Jarzynski and Marc Olano** — for their PCG2D hash function used to add jitter to the particles (*Hash Functions for GPU Rendering, Journal of Computer Graphics Techniques (JCGT)*, vol. 9, no. 3, 20–38, 2020)

 ## Troubleshooting